Advice > Software engineering

 If you know engineers who work at Amazon or used to work there, talk to them to understand what the culture is like.
 The Leadership Principles we discussed above can give you a sense of what to expect, but there's no replacement for a conversation with an insider.

-We would also recommend reading the following resources:
+We would also recommend checking out the following resources:

 As mentioned above, you'll have to answer three types of questions at Amazon: coding, system design, and behavioral.
 The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.

-For coding interviews, we recommend getting used to the step-by-step approach hinted at by Amazon in the video below.
+For coding interviews, we recommend getting used to the step-by-step approach demonstrated by Amazon in the video below.

 Here is a summary of the approach: